fsoft72/diff-patch/README.md

 # apply the diff data to obj1 to get an object that is the same as obj2
 obj3 = patch(obj1, diff_data)

+# show the result for debugging
+print("obj3: ", obj3)
 ```